Programs

 Design Notes

 The current behavior uses / as the portable package/example separator.
-Windows path normalization remains a documented limitation until target-specific path rules are added.
+These helpers are lexical string helpers, not target-specific filesystem resolvers.